EpistasisLab/pmlb-manuscript/manuscript.md

 In addition to the Python library, we have integrated an [R library](https://github.com/EpistasisLab/pmlb) -- both can be simply installed with `pip install pmlb` or `install.packages('pmlb')`, respectively.
 This R library has been adapted from a [separate repository](https://github.com/makeyourownmaker/pmlblite) that seemed to be unmaintained.
 However, because the original source code was released under a [GPL-2 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), we were able to adapt the code to make it compatible with the new repository structure in this release and additional functionality.
-Is detailed vignettes also make PMLB a helpful resource for new users to begin testing their methods with benchmark datasets.
+Its detailed vignettes also make PMLB a helpful resource for new users to begin testing their methods with benchmark datasets.
 These vignettes contain straightforward examples of how to automate the tedious task of comparing different ML methods on all the benchmark datasets based on specified metrics.

 PMLB now includes original data rows with missing data (i.e., NA).